-- All cables to the detector must be well shielded in order to comply with EMC requirement (see Electromagnetic Compatibility (EMC) on page 61). - Ground the detector to the nearest ground point (not more than 3m from the detector location). - Install the detector with the cable entries placed downwards.
+- All cables to the detector must be well shielded in order to comply with EMC requirement (Table 22: Electromagnetic Compatibility (EMC) on page 63). - Ground the detector to the nearest ground point (not more than 3m from the detector location). - Install the detector with the cable entries placed downwards.